-We defined ED threshold using each of these modified landslide datasets (Figure 2).
-Searching for the most intense hour within the actual day of the landslides (# 6 in Figure 2) leads to optimal thresholds that are not far off from the ones defined
+We defined ED thresholds using each of these modified landslide datasets (Figure 2).
+Searching for the most intense hour within the actual day of the landslides (# 6 in Figure 2) leads to optimal thresholds that are not far off from the ones defined using the actual timing (#3 in Figure 2).
+Instead, when the hour with the maximum intensity is found within a 48h window centred on the actual timing (#7 in Figure 2), the threshold changes, leading to a higher coefficient a and smaller slope b.

 This observation is true for both threshold optimisation using TSS or following the frequentist approach, for which the change in the threshold parameters is present also when limiting the time to the day of the landslides.
-The explanation for this difference is that the TSS maximisation approach for the definition of ED thresholds is relatively robust, as altering the timing of the landslides some triggering events might change their total rainfall and duration values, but non-triggering events are unaffected.
-What is important is that for the TSS maximisation in both scenarios of unknown adjusted timing, the TSS value associated with the best threshold is higher than if the timing was known.
+The explanation for this

-All the observations presented here are valid also when carrying out the same analysis over the 1981-2018 time period using RHIG.
+- 240 difference is that the TSS maximisation approach for the definition of ED thresholds is relatively robust, because when we alter the timing of the landslides some triggering events might change their total rainfall and duration values, but non-triggering events are unaffected.
+What is important is that for the TSS maximisation in both scenarios of unknown adjusted timing, the TSS value associated with the best threshold is higher than if the timing was known. - All the observations presented here are valid also when carrying out the same analysis over the 1981-2018 time period using RHIG.
 The TSS maximisation leads to basically identical thresholds in the 3 scenarios but the TSS increases from 0.65 (actual timing) to 0.67 (most intense hour within the actual date), or 0.70 (most intense hour within a 48h window).
-Following the frequentist approach, the 5% exceedance the TSS also increases from 0.44 (actual timing) to 0.51 (most intense hour within the actual date), or 0.60 (most intense hour within a 48h window).
+Following the frequentist approach with 5% exceedance the TSS also increases from 0.44 (actual timing) to 0.51 (most intense hour within the actual date), or 0.60 (most intense hour within a 48h window).

 This means that if we do not know the timing of landslides accurately and assign them to some a priori decided rainfall event property, then we are overestimating the landslide prediction skill of our ED curves.
-Extending this to a situation in which the actual timing is unknown and this technique is applied to compensate for it, while the threshold might not be very far off, the user would overestimate model performance leading to a false overconfidence in his/her predictions.
+Extending this to a situation in which the actual timing is unknown and this technique is applied to compensate for it, while the threshold might not be far off, the user would overestimate model performance leading to a false overconfidence in the threshold predictions.

-Nevertheless, having to make a choice between the two methods of correcting timing, limiting the search of the rainiest 240 hour to the actual date, seems to be slightly better, with smaller overestimation of the performances (TSS), and threshold curve parameters more similar to the ones obtained using the actual timing.
-Considering a 48 h window not only leads to overestimation of the TSS, but the thresholds are also affected.
+Nevertheless, having to make a choice between the two methods of correcting timing, limiting the search of the rainiest hour to the actual date, seems to be slightly better, with smaller overestimation of the performance (TSS), and threshold curve parameters more similar to the ones obtained using the actual timing.
+Considering a 48-h window not only leads to overestimation of the TSS, but the thresholds are also affected.
 For both threshold definition methods, the threshold in this case gets higher (higher a) and less steep (smaller b).

-245 3.3 Rainfall quality: gauge density and interpolation
+3.3 Rainfall quality: gauge density and interpolation